brandoncomputer/vds-exe/readme.md

+THIS TRUNK IS NOT ACCEPTED BY THE COMPUTING WORLD AT LARGE.
+YOUR FILES MAY BE FLAGGED AS VIRUS, AND CONSEQUENCES FROM THAT IS IN YOUR HANDS.

+This trunk is an attempt to rectify the above situaion.

 # Visual DialogShell

 Visual DialogShell is a way forward for DialogScript syntax within Powershell ~ this project exists to provide a vehicle for the spirit of the DialogScript language to continue - providing a concise, powerful, straightforward language with seemingly untyped variables.